MarkClipsham/Toggl_Invoicer/README.md

 # Toggl_Invoicer
-Python application to pull time entrys from Toggl into Power Bi Dashboard &amp; Invoice report.
+This repository contains a Python application to pull time entries from Toggl into Power Bi to produce a productivity Dashboard &amp; Invoice report.

+Contents:

+-Jupyter Notebook
+-Python Script